Atuoha/shoes_shop/README.md

 # shoes_shop

-A Flutter project for multivendor store for sneakers with web admin.
+A Flutter project building multivendor store for sneakers with web admin.

 ## Getting Started